AarushSharmaa/Fun_With_Triangles/README.md

 # Fun With Triangles

-A good web app to revisit all basic concepts involving Triangles.
+A web app to revisit all basic concepts involving Triangles.
 Tech involved: HTML, CSS and JavaScript